MK1 Mechanical 36mm Archive Field Watch – $149.25 w/ SAVE25 ($199)

 Or, ticking along.
 Which seems more appropriate considering the subject matter.

 The Q. The Marlin.
 The Milano.
-The M79 automatic (would be nice to get a restock on those).
+The M79 automatic.
 And now?
 These super-classic, MK1 Mechanical field watches.
 Once again, a simple design pulled from their achieves, and once again, they immediately and understandably sell out as soon as they go up for sale.
+(Update: They’re back!)